 • ← →

-Drawing on artefacts in the private M. Hein print collection and the holdings of the State Humboldt Archive at the Stadtmuseum Berlin, the artist researches various forms of representing the historical figure of Alexander von Humboldt, his theories and the idea of the archive as such.
+Within the work of ARCHIVES VIVANTES Sinje Dillenkofer analyses the meaning of Archive and importance to artistically bring it back to live.
+Drawing on artefacts in the private Michael Hein print collection and the Humboldt-Collection Hein at the Stadtmuseum Berlin, the artist researches various forms of representing the historical figure of Alexander von Humboldt, his theories and the idea of the archive as such.
 She examines different media and forms of reality and visualizes them linked in formally and conceptually new ways.

 • ← →